-But it'd always been lacking 4K and HDR content – until now that is, with the 2017 refresh making the Fire TV stick an all-singing, all dancing 4K TV HDR streamer.
+While the Fire had been lacking 4K and HDR content in the past, the 2017 refresh has made the Fire TV an all-singing, all dancing 4K TV HDR streamer.

-Previous Amazon Fire TV devices have been an incredibly popular way of streaming content to people’s TVs thanks to their plug-and-play simplicity, as well as broad support for various channels and media platforms.
-While the competing Google Chromecast denies its users access to the Amazon Prime Video service, the Amazon Fire TV is far more generous with allowing access to competing services.
+Earlier Amazon Fire TV devices have been an incredibly popular way of streaming content to people’s TVs thanks to their plug-and-play simplicity, as well as broad support for various channels and media platforms.

 The Amazon Fire TV (2017) comes in a completely redesigned body that’s compact enough to hide behind your TV, ditching the bulkier designs of previous models.
 This makes the Amazon Fire TV (2017) a discrete box of media tricks that can sit unobtrusively in your home while it entertains the family.